yelimpark/yelim-park/PPTLook/README.md

-It was for 2019 web app class
+It was for 2019 web app class.